 Insights View all

-The Phase I ESA (Environmental Site Assessment) plays a crucial role for lenders, buyers, investors, and other stakeholders by assessing environmental risks associated with commercial real estate and providing landowner liability protections.
-Certainly such an important document needs a consistent process, one which is established in the Phase I ESA ASTM Standard Practice, a document updated every seven years.
+The Phase I Environmental Site Assessment (ESA) plays a crucial role for lenders, buyers, investors, and other stakeholders by assessing environmental risks associated with commercial real estate and providing landowner liability protections.
+Certainly such an important document needs a consistent process, one that is established in the Phase I ESA ASTM Standard Practice—a document updated every seven years.

-LaBella was an early adopter of the updated standard and has completed Phase I ESAs satisfying both the dated ASTM E1527-13 Standard and the updated E1527-21 Standard since February 2022.
-We have extensive experience with the updated Standard and anticipate a seamless change in service in February 2023, at which time Phase I ESAs completed by LaBella will be in accordance strictly with the E1527-21 Standard and remove references to the dated 2013 Standard.
+LaBella was an early adopter of the updated standard and has completed Phase I ESAs satisfying both the dated E1527-13 Standard and the updated E1527-21 Standard since February 2022.
+We have extensive experience with the updated standard and anticipate a seamless change in service in February 2023, at which time Phase I ESAs completed by LaBella will be in accordance strictly with the E1527-21 Standard and remove references to the dated 2013 standard.

 The landowner liability protections afforded by a Phase I ESA under CERCLA should be paramount to prospective purchasers, developers, lenders, and other parties associated with such transactions.
-The USEPA’s final ruling approving ASTM E1527-21 as meeting AAI reflects a step forward in quantifying the steps that should be taken to assess environmental risk prior to taking ownership of a property.
-While the final ruling approves the continued use of the dated E1527-13 standard until early 2024, LaBella strongly recommends that parties begin relying on Phase I ESAs completed to the recently released E1527-21 Standard as of February 13, 2023, to ensure that the level of research completed and classification/discussion of environmental concerns is commensurate with current customary practices as outlined in the updated standard.
+The US EPA’s final ruling approving the updated E1527-21 Standard as meeting All Appropriate Inquiries reflects a step forward in quantifying the steps that should be taken to assess environmental risk prior to taking ownership of a property.
+While the final ruling approves the continued use of the dated E1527-13 Standard until early 2024, LaBella strongly recommends that parties begin relying on Phase I ESAs completed to the recently released E1527-21 Standard as of February 13, 2023, to ensure that the level of research completed and classification/discussion of environmental concerns is commensurate with current customary practices as outlined in the updated standard.

 Key Takeaways